Children of Troubled Times: Communist themes

 The film was a strong communist production, produced by the Diantong Film Company and based on a story by Tian Han, a Communist Party member since 1932.
 Tian was arrested by the Nationalists shortly after it was released.
 In addition, it starred Yuan Muzhi, who would join the Communists in 1940 and had music by the Communist composer Nie Er.

 The story itself, with its tale of a wealthy man who learns to abandon the decadence of Western culture for self-sacrifice, was also a common theme among leftist films of the period.

 Theme

-The theme song of the movie, "The March of the Volunteers", was sung by Gu Menghe and Yuan Muzhi.
+The theme song of the movie, "March of the Volunteers", was sung by Gu Menghe and Yuan Muzhi.
 The song was released as an album by the Pathé Records label (which later became part of EMI in 1935).
-"The March of the Volunteers" was selected as the provisional national anthem of the People's Republic of China in 1949.
-This decision was formally written into the Constitution of the People's Republic of China in March 2004.
+It was selected as the provisional national anthem of the People's Republic of China in 1949.
+This decision was formally written into its constitution in March 2004.